 If the exit cap had not applied, the employer would have paid the full strain cost requested by the administering authority in these cases.

-HMT has stated that the Directions do not apply to exit payments made by devolved Welsh authorities.
-Welsh authorities should contact the Welsh Government for confirmation.
+The Welsh Government has confirmed that, in their view, the exit cap no longer applies to exit payments made by a devolved Welsh authority.

 Exits from 12 February 2021